mautrix/docs/bridges/general/contributing.md

 the appropriate Matrix room if it seems like nothing is happening.
 Pinging on GitHub is **not** recommended.

+In case a PR has too many things to fix, it may be rewritten instead of reviewed.
+If that is something which would offend you, please don't open a PR.

 ## Development instructions
 The latest version of Go is recommended, but using the previous version is fine too.
 Go only supports the last two releases, so